aerospike/act/README.md

 ### Overview
 ------------

-ACT is a pair of programs for testing and certifying flash/SSD devices' performance for Aerospike Database data and index storage.
-ACT shows latency responses when you are reading from and writing to the database concurrently while modeling the Aerospike Database server's I/O pattern as closely as practical.
+ACT provides a pair of programs for testing and certifying flash/SSD devices' performance for Aerospike Database data and index storage.
+ACT measures latency during a mixed load of read and write operations while modeling the Aerospike Database server's I/O pattern as closely as practical.

 ACT allows you to test a single device or multiple devices, using your actual connector/controller hardware.